AVBee/Queue-HW1-M-M-1/README.md

 ***** Introduction *****
 ------------------------------

-	This program is demo program of lab's assignment for study purpose only.
-It contain implemetation of shared memory and introduction of parallel computing in C (POSIX Thread).
+	This program is assignment program of Computer Simulation course for study purpose only.

-	shared memory is implemented to share resource between master and slave, so both program would share the data in certain memory when run at the same time.
+	It contain implementation of queue theory to calculate :
+		1. Mean queue length
+		2. Mean queue delay
+		3. Mean system delay
+		4. Mean system length
+		5. differences between mean system delay and mean queueing delay